Sacred Heart Church North Gosforth

 How do I book the date?

-Once you have attended a Baptism Preparation course run by the parish you may make an application for Baptism.
-There is a form to be completed and you can request a date by contacting the clergy or the Parish Secretary (all contact details are on the website or on the weekly Parish bulletin).
+Once you have attended the Baptism Preparation course run by the parish you may make an application for Baptism.
+There is a form to be completed which we will hand out at the Preparation Course, or you can obtain it from the Parish Office.
+You can request a date by contacting the Parish Secretary.
+Contact details are: 0191 2851370 or katie.mcdonald@diocesehn.org.uk.
+Please note that your date is not confirmed until you have had confirmation from us.

 Who can be a Godparent?

-A Godparent should be at least 16 years old and be a practising Catholic who has made their First Holy Communion and been Confirmed.
+At least one Godparent must be a minimum of 16 years old and be a practicing Catholic who has made their First Holy Communion and been Confirmed.

 How much does it cost to have my child baptised?